Small Form-factor Pluggable: Signals

-SFP transceivers are 'right-handed': From their perspective, they transmit on the right and receive on the left.
-When looking into the optical connectors, transmission comes from the left and reception is on the right.
+When looking into the optical connectors, the one on the left is the transmitter and the one on the right is the receiver.

 The SFP transceiver contains a printed circuit board with an edge connector with 20 pads that mate on the rear with the SFP electrical connector in the host system.
 The QSFP has 38 pads including 4 high-speed transmit data pairs and 4 high-speed receive data pairs.

 Mechanical dimensions

 The physical dimensions of the SFP transceiver (and its subsequent faster variants) are narrower than the later QSFP counterparts, which allows for SFP transceivers to be placed in QSFP ports via an inexpensive adapter.
 Both are smaller than the XFP transceiver.

+SFP modules that use SC fiber connectors don't always indicate whether they use SC/APC (angled) or SC/UPC (ultra polished) connections.
+SC/UPC is the most common.

 EEPROM information

 The SFP MSA defines a 256-byte memory map into an EEPROM describing the transceiver's capabilities, standard interfaces, manufacturer, and other information, which is accessible over a serial I²C interface at the 8-bit address 0b1010000X (0xA0).